 If you enjoy mathematics and thrive on a challenge then A-level further mathematics is an opportunity to explore new and more sophisticated mathematical concepts and topics.

-Further Mathematics is a second A-level and is essential for studying mathematics at some universities and desirable for Natural Sciences at Oxbridge.
-It introduces some of the topics that will be met at university making the transition to a mathematics-rich course much easier.
-Universities do provide a ‘catch-up’ course for students who have not studied Further Mathematics however completing the work at A-level is a clear advantage – especially when much knowledge is ‘assumed’ at universities.
+Further mathematics is a second A-level and is essential for studying mathematics at some universities and desirable for natural sciences at Oxbridge.
+It is also desirable when looking to study any sort of engineering degree or computer science.
+Further mathematics introduces some of the topics that will be met at university making the transition to a mathematics-rich course much easier.
+Whilst most universities do provide ‘catch-up’ for students who have not studied further mathematics, completing the work at A-level is a clear advantage, especially when much of the knowledge is ‘assumed’ at universities.

-It is studied consecutively with A-level Mathematics, which is completed in year 12, and broadens and deepens the mathematics from the single A-level course by studying extra topics beyond the scope of the single A-level in mathematics.
+It is studied alongside A-level mathematics and broadens and deepens the mathematics from the single A-level course by studying extra topics beyond the scope of the single A-level in mathematics.

-The applied modules include statistics and mechanics and may also include decision mathematics (depending on the students), a relatively new branch of mathematics that investigates many real life practical problems by studying algorithms, networks and linear programming.
+The applied modules include statistics and mechanics and also decision mathematics, a relatively new branch of mathematics that investigates many real life practical problems by studying algorithms, networks and linear programming.

-Further Mathematics enables students to distinguish themselves as able mathematicians in the university and employment market.
-A level 8 (A* grade) at GCSE is essential, although a grade 9 is preferable, but even then, students will find it challenging!
+Further mathematics enables students to distinguish themselves as able mathematicians in the university and employment market.
+A grade 8/9 (A* grade) at GCSE is essential, but even then, students will find it challenging!
 There has been an increase in the number of students taking the subjects nationally in recent years demonstrating an appetite for mastering challenging techniques and solving more complex problems.